 Disclaimer – As we’ve mentioned before, we are not health care professionals here at SimplyJnJ.
 We simply research and write about things that we care about, have worked for us and want to share with others.
-Today’s topic on how to get how to care for bruised ribs was posted for information purposes only and should not be taken as medical advice.
+Today’s topic on how to get what to do with bruised ribs was posted for information purposes only and should not be taken as medical advice.